 The “Sleeping Dragon” is wide awake and on the alert.
 After settling in to my hostel in Shanghai, I tried to connect to my blog.
 The connection was abysmally slow, but it was infinitely better than the connections to Facebook, Twitter or YouTube, which were nonexistent.
-To my chagrin, I soon discovered that China has blocked access to all the social media sites.
+To my chagrin, I soon discovered that social media in China has been totally blocked by the government.

 Len set up what is known as a PPTP VPN, which worked fine when we tested it from the U.S. Unfortunately, neither of us were aware that China has figured out a way to block select traffic being rerouted through PPTP VPN’s; the only kind of VPN that works in China is an SSL.
 Frantic emails back and forth between Len and I ensued; thank God China hasn’t (yet) blocked access to Google and my gmail account.
 He found a company, WiTopia, that offers subscriptions to a VPN SSL service that provides “secure, unblocked, encrypted access to the Internet and VoIP services from anywhere on the globe.”
 I had a little trouble with setup; the first two days it simply didn’t work for me.
 That may have had something to do with the fact that I was using Len’s configuration, which was setup to allow access by both Windows and Macs (the company does allow sharing of one connection, as long as both users are not accessing the service simultaneously).
 Eventually, I wiped his configuration off my Macbook and bought my own subscription for $59.99 per year.
 Once I did that, I connected with no problem and I have had seamless, fast access to all the blocked sites.
 I have to send a BIG thanks to the WiTopia tech support team, who never stopped trying until we got it working.